Néstor Canelón

-Néstor Eduardo Canelón Gil (born 19 August 1991) is a Venezuelan footballer who plays for Estudiantes de Merida as a winger.
+Néstor Eduardo Canelón Gil (born 19 August 1991) is a Venezuelan footballer who plays as a winger for Dynamo Puerto.

 Career

 As a teenager, Canelón switched from baseball to football, scoring 7 goals in his 1st game.

 In 2013, he signed for Venezuelan top flight side Deportivo La Guaira after failing to make an appearance for Caracas, Venezuela's most successful club, but suffered an injury.

 In 2017, he returned to Caracas.

 In 2019, Canelón signed for Santiago Wanderers in Chile.

 In 2022, after a brief step with Universidad Central in Venezuela, he returned to Chile and joined Deportes Recoleta.

+In 2025, Canelón joined Dynamo Puerto in the Venezuelan Segunda División.